Facepunch/chippy-docs/docs/tutorials/bullet.md

 Most properties of a bullet are set as part of a `keyframe`, to simplify changing the state of a bullet between specific configurations.

-However some important properties are set for the bullet as a whole, instead of being set on a keyframe level.
+However some important properties are set for the bullet as a whole, instead of being set per-keyframe.

 These are **some** of the most important non-keyframe properties for a bullet.